noamraph/nix-pills/pills/07-working-derivation.md

     directory

--   Then `$builder`, `$name`, `$out`, and `$system` are variables set due to the .drv file\'s contents.
+-   Then `$builder`, `$name`, `$out`, and `$system` are variables set due to the .drv file's contents.

-And that\'s how we were able to use `$out` in our derivation and put stuff in it.
-It\'s like Nix reserved a slot in the nix store for us, and we must fill it.
+And that's how we were able to use `$out` in our derivation and put stuff in it.
+It's like Nix reserved a slot in the nix store for us, and we must fill it.

 In terms of autotools, `$out` will be the `--prefix` path.
 Yes, not the make `DESTDIR`, but the `--prefix`.
-That\'s the essence of stateless packaging.
-You don\'t install the package in a global common path under `/`, you install it in a local isolated path under your nix store slot.
+That's the essence of stateless packaging.
+You don't install the package in a global common path under `/`, you install it in a local isolated path under your nix store slot.

 ## The .drv contents

 We added something else to the derivation this time: the args attribute.
-Let\'s see how this changed the .drv compared to the previous pill:
+Let's see how this changed the .drv compared to the previous pill:

 ```
 $ nix derivation show /nix/store/i76pr1cz0za3i9r6xq518bqqvd2raspw-foo.drv